1. What activities have you performed to demonstrate your ability to work effectively with people?

 3. Describe (if applicable) your work experience (paid or unpaid) in the U.S. or Canada and how it contributes to your professional experience.

-I have worked as a research scientist at the University of XXXX School of Dentistry for the past seven years.
+I have worked as a research scientist at the University of XXXX School of Dentistry for seven years.
 My research focuses on studying dental stem cells and tooth regeneration.
-Being a dentist and researcher, my professional dream is to design, develop and apply safer, more effective therapeutics for treating oral diseases in humans.
+As a dentist and researcher, my professional dream is to design, develop and apply safer, more effective therapeutics for treating human oral diseases.
 For instance, as we all know, human tooth enamel cannot repair and regenerate itself after injury.
-Adult human teeth lose their dental epithelial stem cells after development due to the loss of their living environment.
-One of my studies using mouse models found that by regulating specific signaling pathways, we can maintain dental epithelial stem cells by reestablishing their living environment.
+Adult human teeth lose their dental epithelial stem cells after development due to losing their living environment.
+One of my studies using mouse models found that we can maintain dental epithelial stem cells by reestablishing their living environment by regulating specific signaling pathways.
 Another study of mine revealed that ameloblasts could usually generate enamel under the support of a bony structure instead of dentin.
 These discoveries provide exceptional knowledge to the dental research community and bear tremendous clinical implications for helpful future enamel regeneration strategies.
-In the future, we could regenerate enamel under the support of a readily available bone matrix instead of a dentin matrix as a substrate, which is much more difficult to extract than bone.
+In the future, we could regenerate enamel with a readily available bone matrix instead of a dentin matrix as a substrate, which is much more difficult to extract than bone.
 By combining with some active proteins to manipulate the related signaling pathways, we could “reactivate” the stem cells in teeth that are no longer growing and eventually regenerate real natural enamel to repair the injured teeth instead of using amalgam, composite, or porcelain.
 This is my professional dream, and there is still a long way to travel, but at least my studies take us a step closer to the final goal.

 To develop a deeper understanding of the dental setting in the US and better serve the American community, I started to volunteer as a dental assistant in a dental clinic operated by a clinical faculty member at the UXX School of Dentistry and in medical outreach conducted by the Tzu Chi Medical Foundation, providing free dental services to low-income and uninsured individuals.
 I felt happy to help people in need and make a difference for others.
 Also, I witnessed the poor oral health condition among those disadvantaged people, with little awareness of oral health and overall health and the importance of effective preventive interventions.
 This experience also told me I should put as much effort into preventing dental diseases as treating them.

-4. What qualities of XXXX Dental Medicine do you feel will help you achieve your professional goals, and how?
+4. What qualities of XXXX Dental Medicine will help you achieve your professional goals, and how?